stefan-mueller/tada/README.md

 }
 ```

 Manuals and an extensive documentation are coming soon.
-If you have recommendations or face problem, please open an issue in this GitHub repository or contact the maintainers:
+If you have recommendations or face a problem, please open an [issue](https://github.com/stefan-mueller/tada/issues) or contact the maintainers:

-- [Michael Jankowski](http://michael-jankowski.de) (University of Oldenburg): michael.jankowski@uni-oldenburg.de
+- [Michael Jankowski](http://michael-jankowski.de), University of Oldenburg: michael.jankowski@uni-oldenburg.de

 - [Stefan Müller](http://muellerstefan.net), Trinity College Dublin: mullers@tcd.ie